Understanding Secure Attachment Style: The Key to Healthy Relationships

 Comfort with Intimacy: You feel at ease being close to others without losing your sense of self, sharing thoughts and feelings freely, and maintaining healthy vulnerability.

 Balance between Dependence and Independence: You support your partner's need for space and autonomy while feeling comfortable relying on others when needed.
+Setting healthy boundaries comes naturally.

 Effective Communication Skills: You engage in open, honest dialogue, addressing issues directly without fear of conflict, and actively listen to your partner.

 Emotional Regulation and Resilience: You manage your emotions well, cope with stress or anxiety, and maintain a balanced perspective in challenging situations.
+Using a feelings list can help you identify and express your emotions clearly.

 Trustworthiness and Reliability: You follow through on commitments, build safety and reassurance in relationships, and remain honest about your limitations.